Seafood-Globalization-Lab/knb-submit/README.md

   1) Navigate to [KNB test/staging site](https://dev.nceas.ucsb.edu/) OR [KNB production site](https://knb.ecoinformatics.org/) (may need to use a different browser)
   2) Login with your ORCiD to access your profile.
      - serves as your ID.
 Create one here [ORCiD](https://orcid.org/)
-  3) Navigate to your profile --> settings --> authentication Token --> "Token for DataONE R"
+  3) Navigate to your profile --> settings --> authentication Token --> "Token for DataONE R" (_Highlighted in pink in screenshot below_)
   4) Copy the string to your clipboad.
 Paste and call in your console to set temporary access token

 > [!Tip]
-> if having problems, click small red link on login popup window and adjust browser settings) Check out [dataone r package vignette](https://cran.r-project.org/web/packages/dataone/vignettes/v02-dataone-federation.html) for more detailed instructions.
+> If you having problems, click small red link on login popup window and adjust browser settings) Check out [dataone r package vignette](https://cran.r-project.org/web/packages/dataone/vignettes/v02-dataone-federation.html) for more detailed instructions.
 Note the vignette instructions are for the productions site, we need a stagging site token

 ![Screenshot of a KNB profile webpage where the authentication token can be retrieved, highlighted by a pink circle.](./images/screenshot_token.png)